Lamden/docs/docs/develop/wallet_api/overview.md

 1. Sign transactions to your Dapp's smart contract AS the user.
 2. Retrieve information about the user's Lamden Vault including the [Linked Account](/docs/wallet/accounts_linked_overview) address that was created for your Dapp.
 3. Enables Automatic Transactions for <u>[Trusted Accounts](docs/wallet/accounts_linked_create#make-account-trusted)</u>; eliminating the need for the user to approve every transaction.
+4. Use the wallet to [authenticate](/docs/develop/wallet_api/auth) users to your site.

 ## Restrictions
 Connections to the Lamden Vault are defined and restricted in the following ways for the security of the user.